How to Use Claude AI for Beginners in 2026 (Free Guide)

 The free plan covers more than most $0 AI tiers do.
 Here’s what’s included without paying anything:

-• Claude Sonnet 4.6.
-The default model on free accounts — a fully working model, not a stripped-down version meant to push you toward upgrading.
+• Current Sonnet model.
+The default model on free accounts — a fully working model, not a stripped‑down version meant to push you toward upgrading.

 • Memory across conversations.
-Anthropic made persistent memory free for everyone in March 2026.
 Claude can remember your name, preferences, writing style, and ongoing project context across separate chats.
 You can review, edit, or delete anything it’s stored from Settings.

 • Web search.
-Toggle it on in the chat bar and Claude pulls in live results with inline citations — useful for anything time-sensitive that training data alone wouldn’t cover accurately.
+Toggle it on in the chat bar and Claude pulls in live results with inline citations.

 • File uploads.
 PDFs, Word docs, spreadsheets, images, code files — Claude reads and works with them directly in the chat.

 • Basic Projects.
 Free accounts can set up a Project with custom instructions and a smaller set of uploaded files.
-Pro and Max raise the file limits and add more headroom for using Projects across heavier workloads.
+Pro and Max raise the file limits.

 • Artifacts.
 Claude can produce standalone outputs you can view and download right in the chat — formatted documents, working HTML/CSS, React components, SVGs, interactive charts.